kit-foxboy/hyprkit/README.md

 ---

-## What is this mess?
+## What is this thingie?

-HyprKit is Kit's egocentric attempt at making a Hyprland theme manager that (probably) doesn't suck completely.
+HyprKit is my egocentric attempt at making a Hyprland theme manager that (probably) doesn't suck completely.
 It's powered by bottled insanity, questionable life choices, and an unhealthy amount of UwU energy.

-Huge thanks to the amazing people working on **CachyOS** for their incredible distro and slick default theme, and to **mylinuxforwork** for the fantastic ML4W dotfiles that inspired this chaos!
+Huge thanks to the amazing people working on **CachyOS** for their incredible distro and slick default theme, and to **mylinuxforwork** for the fantastic ML4W dotfiles that inspired this dubious endeavor!

 Does it work? *Probably!* Will it set your computer on fire? *Hopefully not!*